TheMightyAmondee/Shoplifter/README.md

 Shoplifter is a mod for [Stardew Valley](https://www.stardewvalley.net/) that allows the player to shoplift when the shopkeeper is not at the counter.
 Stock is randomly generated based on the save file and the number of days played for each shop.
 This is to ensure stock is the same throughout the day.
-Only basic items that are currently available to your character can be shoplifted, it's unlikely you could get away with stealing a TV from Robin's (as she does point out...)
+By default, only basic items that are currently available to your character can be shoplifted, it's unlikely you could get away with stealing a TV from Robin's (as she does point out...)
+(1.2.0) Rare stock (recipes, non-basic items, books, trinkets) may appear in stores if allowed.
+Up to one rare item will appear in any given shoplift.

 Ready for a spree of petty crime?
 Just don't get caught...